IN A NAME? - Page 2 - FORTUNE STREET & BRIDGE (a.k.a. The Laurel Street Bridge)

 poor neighborhood children.
 "She lived in one of the

 houses with the slabs up and down.
 My mother says that she

 asked my grandmother, why did Madame Fortune live in this

 house when she was rich?
-Of course, thinking she was rich
+Of course, thinking she

 because of the Fortune Street Bridge."

 side of the Laurel Street bridge, as seen from the